Aduro Clean Technologies Increases Size of Private Placement to $4 Million

-SARNIA, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- Aduro Clean Technologies Inc. (“Aduro” or the “Company”) (CSE: ACT) (OTCQB: ACTHF) (FSE: 9D50), a Canadian developer of patented water-based technologies to chemically recycle plastics, and to transform heavy crude and renewable oils into feedstocks and higher-value fuels, is pleased to announce that, further to its news release dated March 8, 2023, it has increased the size of its non-brokered private placement of units (the “Units”) at $0.93 per Unit for gross proceeds of a minimum of $1,999,965 and up to a maximum of $4,000,000 (the “LIFE Offering”).
+SARNIA, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- Aduro Clean Technologies Inc. ("Aduro" or the "Company") (CSE: ACT) ACTHF 9D50, a Canadian developer of patented water-based technologies to chemically recycle plastics, and to transform heavy crude and renewable oils into feedstocks and higher-value fuels, is pleased to announce that, further to its news release dated March 8, 2023, it has increased the size of its non-brokered private placement of units (the "Units") at $0.93 per Unit for gross proceeds of a minimum of $1,999,965 and up to a maximum of $4,000,000 (the "LIFE Offering").

 Each Unit will consist of one (1) common share in the capital of the Company (each, a "Common Share") and one-half (1/2) of one Common Share purchase warrant (each whole warrant, a "Warrant").
 Each Warrant will be exercisable into one (1) Common Share (each, a "Warrant Share") at a price of $1.30 per Warrant Share for a period of two (2) years, provided that if the Common Shares have a closing price on the Canadian Securities Exchange (the "CSE") (or such other securities exchange on which the Common Shares may be traded at such time) of $1.60 or greater per Common Share for a period of ten (10) consecutive trading days at any time after the issuance of the Warrants, then the Company may accelerate the expiry date of the Warrants by giving notice to the holders thereof (by disseminating a news release advising of the acceleration of the expiry date of the Warrants) and, in such case, the Warrants will expire on the thirtieth (30th) day after the date of such notice.